-We are early retired budget travelers, not digital nomads, and so I’d never been to co-working spaces until we hit Chiang Mai, Thailand.
+I’m an early retired budget traveler, not a digital nomad, and so I’d never been to co-working spaces until we hit Chiang Mai, Thailand.
 One of them became my favorite as I went to ‘work’ on a new project – some creative writing.

 It was right around the block from our rental apartment.
 But even if it had been a 30-minute bus ride away, I still would have gone there.
 I did go to other co-working spots around town, but none could compare in my view.
 They were too loud, mainly.
 Chiang Mai is a mecca for digital nomads – many half my age.

 Cafes are OK for writing, but you can’t stay for eight hours on one coffee.
 They also tend to be noisy, and in Chiang Mai, many are open-air without AC.

 So, done experimenting with options, I eventually settled into a routine at Planter’s Space and went to ‘work’.
 It felt so good.
 Aside from a great space, I think it helped me to leave ‘home’ to ‘go to work’ – I felt more productive.

 The air conditioning is ice cold, and there are fans.
 These are huge draws for me.
 As a woman who suffers through hot flashes, nothing sucks more than overheating at the keyboard, trying to be creative when I’m pouring with sweat from, well, simply writing.

 Planter’s Space is peaceful and quiet.
 There are several comfortable desks, padded office chairs, even a couch and beanie bag chairs, where a few digital nomads sometimes get comfortable on the floor and take power naps.
 (I always powered through.)
 The view outside to the small fountain-and-plant pool is pleasant.
 The inner decor is tasteful.

 The WiFi is superfast.
 I never checked the download/upload speeds, but sending files took half a second.